theandrewliu/OverRated/docs/journals/yesenia-ramirez.md

 typing import List
 - This is a class-based object and you can get access to dictionary attributes by using the dot.notation ("object.name" format)

 cursor.fetchone() returns a tuple, but we turned it into a list so we could append to it in our for loop.

-for loop inside the insert_profile function in db.py:
--